Bucknell-Biol364/Project_1_Group_8_2024/FINAL_Project01.md

 There is an easier way to group these statistics together that allows us to look at the statistics for type and treatment individually!
 This requires us using a function called group_by.

+This is a little bit more of an advanced code, so we will walk you through the code first!
+1) summary_stats_type\<- This is where the results of the summary statistics will be stored– you create the name.
+The arrow assigns the results to the name.
+2) CO2 \|\> CO2 is the data-set we are using– we are telling R to use this data for this line of code.
+The pipe operator (\|\>) is just a way to make the code easier to read by chaining multiple operations together in a concise way.
+3) group_by(Type) This tells R to group the CO2 data by the Type column
+4) summarise(count_uptake=n(), min_uptake=min(uptake),
+max_uptake=max(uptake), mean_uptake=mean(uptake),
+median_uptake=median(uptake), sd_uptake=sd(uptake)) We are summarizing
+the different statistics into a new data frame 5) print(summary_stats_type) This prints out summary statistics to the screen, showing the new data frame.

 We will now calculate the summary statistics grouped by type.